junszhao/ethical-design/case_studies/case study 3/README.md

-# Case study 3: An AI-based too to support children's social emotional learning
+# Case study 3: An AI-based tool to support children's social emotional learning

 ## The original design goal